Step 1: Preparation

 - completed application form, signed by the registered owner(s);

-- application fee;
+- application fee payment;

 - Letter of Authorization signed by the property owner(s) if the applicant is applying on behalf of the owner(s) (staff will only deal with the applicant);

-- the compliance of the proposal with applicable Official Community Plan policies, design guidelines and zoning regulations;
+- the compliance of the proposal with applicable Official Community Plan policies, design guidelines and zoning regulations; and

 - the reasons for the request and the benefits to the community;